Why even this most bizarre of US elections could have limited investment implications

 A criminal conviction, a disastrous debate performance, an assassination bid, a sudden withdrawal, another assassination bid – the list goes on.
 Put it all in front of a Hollywood studio executive and you might be laughed out of the screening room.

-With more than a month of the campaign still to unfold, it’s hard to rule out any possibility short of a coup by invaders from another galaxy.
+Even as Americans prepare to cast their votes, it’s still hard to rule out any possibility short of a coup by invaders from another galaxy.
 All things considered, maybe even that prospect shouldn’t be completely dismissed.

 Yet is any of this genuinely significant from an investment perspective?
 Probably not.
 Regardless of how remarkable what we’re witnessing might appear now, the long-term implications are likely to be negligible.